Colbae/SoSy-assignement-part-1/README.md

 # Comments on the use of Generative AI
+## Piotr
-Piotr - I try to use GenAI (ChatGPT 5.1) as a tutor and a help with documentation as described in the assignment pdf.
+I try to use GenAI (ChatGPT 5.1) as a tutor and a help with documentation as described in the assignment pdf.
 The ideas of what to make, and how to change it are entirely my own.
 I use GenAI to for instance give me an example scatter plot so that I know what general commands are used to make one in matplotlib.
 I find using this tool is much quicker than having to sort though many pages of library docs (which in my opinion are now only relevant for very specific issues).
 In general I try to adapt very general examples into specific code that is my implementation.
 In terms of thinking and strategic decision making of for instance how to group files or what plots to use that is entirely my own.
 In terms of troubleshooting in general I find GenAI to be extremely useful for that but in this assignment I had very little bugs due to just working with a basic df and basic graphs so i didn't do much error analysis with GenAI.

-# Prompt used:
+**Prompts used**:
 give me a quick crash course on how to use cc_visit on a repo show me how to use radon to calculate code complexities how to append new row to pandas df